ATLTVHEAD/Atltvhead-Gesture-Recognition-Bracer/README.md

 I wrote a gesture prediction test script for both the regular model and the tflight model.
 Both models work!

 # Raspberry Pi Deployment:
-I used a raspberry pi 4 for my current deployment, since it was already in a previous tvhead build, has the compute power for model inference, and can be powered by a battery.
+I used a raspberry pi 4 for my current deployment since it was already in a previous tvhead build, has the compute power for model inference, and can be powered by a battery.

 The pi is in a backpack with a display.
 On the display is a positive message that changes based on what is said in my Twitch chat, during live streams.
-I used this same script, but added the tensorflow model gesture prediction components from the Predict_Gesture_Twitch.py script to create the PositivityPack.py script.
+I used this same script but added the TensorFlow model gesture prediction components from the Predict_Gesture_Twitch.py script to create the PositivityPack.py script.

 To infer gestures and send them to Twitch, use the PositivityPack.py or the Predict_Gesture_Twitch.py.
 They run the heavy .h5 model file.
 To run the tflite model on the raspberry pi run the Test_TFLite_Inference_Serial_Input.py script.
 You'll need to connect the raspberry pi with the ESP32 in the arm attachment using a USB cable.
 Press the button the arm attachment to send data and predict gesture.
 Long press the button to continually detect gestures, continuous snapshot mode.

-**Note:** When running the scripts that communicate with Twitch you'll need to follow [Twitch's chatbot development](https://dev.twitch.tv/docs/irc) documentation for creating your own chatbot and authenticating it.
+**Note:** When running the scripts that communicate with Twitch you'll need to follow [Twitch's chatbot development](https://dev.twitch.tv/docs/irc) documentation for creating your chatbot and authenticating it.

 # Conclusions:
 It works!
-The gesture prediction works perfectly, when triggering a gesture prediction from the arm attachment.
-Continous snapshot mode works well, but feels sluggish in use due to the 3 seconds data sampling between gesture predictions.
+The gesture prediction works perfectly when triggering a gesture prediction from the arm attachment.
+Continous snapshot mode works well but feels sluggish in use due to the 3 seconds data sampling between gesture predictions.

 # Future Work:
     -Shrink data capture window from 3secs to 1.5 ~ 2secs